For safety reasons F1 cars can no longer do official timed runs so instead perform stunning demonstrations!

 Testament to the 19th-century fascination with ancient Egypt and decorative opulence.
 The room is richly detailed with gilded cartouches, sphinxes, birds and crocodiles.

-£342 per person £285 per person
+From £342 per person From £285 per person

-Escape the hustle and bustle of the event and retreat to a private space with a delightful garden area, with easy access to the thrilling track action to be found along the Lavant Straight.
+Escape the hustle and bustle and retreat to a private base with a delightful garden area, with easy access to the thrilling track action found along the Lavant Straight.

-Upgrade your Revival experience at The Barracks.
+Upgrade your Revival experience with The Barracks.
 A brilliant infield base for exploring all the joys of Revival, The Barracks offers a fun, friendly and authentic Revival experience.
 Hosts will be on hand to help you plan your day, ensuring you don’t miss a thing.
 Head out into the event, take in the action and return for brunch and afternoon cakes, served in a typical barracks buffet style.

-The Barracks’ private garden offers convenient access to views of the action along Lavant Straight and Woodcote Corner
+The Barracks’ private garden offers convenient access to views of the action along Lavant Straight and Woodcote Corner.

 Stop in for a coffee first thing and return later in the morning for a barracks style brunch buffet to fuel your day – until it’s time for afternoon cakes, of course.